-Abandon the staged stock images and stand out from the crowd with authentic and realistic images that display real people, places and real-life experiences.
+Abandon the staged stock images and stand out from the crowd with authentic and realistic images that display real people, places, and real-life experiences.

 For the longest time, the mantra in marketing has been that ‘Beauty sells’.

-Traditional research suggests that physically attractive models used in advertising produce consumer expectations of accountability, dynamism and trustworthiness as they are perceived by consumers as friendly, warm, sociable, outgoing etc.
+Traditional research suggests that physically attractive models used in advertising produce consumer expectations of accountability, dynamism, and trustworthiness as they are perceived by consumers as friendly, warm, sociable, outgoing, etc.

-Traditionally, stock photos tend to be picture-perfect, over-styled and use models as the subject.
+Traditionally, stock photos tend to be picture-perfect, over-styled, and use models as the subject.
 In the last year, we’ve seen a trend of marketers searching for (and using) more authentic and realistic photography and leaving the ‘staged’ stock image behind by leveraging ‘real’ people, places and everyday experiences.

-The shift towards authenticity
+The shift toward authenticity

 Marketing mirror effect